Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 What happens if I do not pass?

-Students who do not pass the diagnostic will have an opportunity to re-sit the diagnostic near the end of the first semester, on 8 May 2023, again in St David’s Lecture Theatre.
+Students who do not pass the diagnostic will have an opportunity to re-sit the diagnostic near the end of the first semester, in the evening on Monday, 6 May 2024, again in St David's Lecture Theatre.

 The re-sit is structured the same way as the first diagnostic.